geroproteomics/EN_Repeat/README.md

 One downside of elastic net modeling using common R functions such as cv.glmnet is the variability of the output, as train and test sets are selected randomly.
 This function reduces variability and increases the robustness of results by repeating elastic net modeling in R using the glmnet package a user-specified number of times, averages the output, and produces a lambda value and set of selected features that produce the lowest MSE across many trials.
+This function also auto-scales features, uses parallel processing for faster output, and automates useful visualizations of the selected features.

 **Usage:**